Skip to Content

 Why Are Crystals and Minerals Important?

-Even if you don’t believe in the metaphysical properties of crystals, crystals and minerals are a vital part of modern industry.
+Even if you don’t believe in the metaphysical properties of crystals, crystals and minerals are vital to modern industry.

 The unique properties that these inorganic materials possess often make them superior materials for the construction of electronics and tools.